olaviinha/ddsp/README.md

 Google AI [Magenta](https://magenta.tensorflow.org/) DDSP 1.9.0 for Colab, as the [original repository](https://github.com/magenta/ddsp) is focusing on [VST](https://github.com/magenta/ddsp/releases/tag/v3.1.0) that is incompatible with older models and seemingly Colab.

-FYI: I have not tested training new models with this repo.
-Synthesizing audio using old models works great.
+The purpose of this repository is to keep using old DDSP models for timbre transfer, i.e. synthesizing audio.
+I have not tested training new "legacy" models or other features.

 ```
 %cd /content